Skip to main content

 1. You need to pick up after your dog.

 2. Because people are curious about guide dogs, you will be in a position to educate.
 We recommend having your dog sit when you stop to talk.
-If you allow people to pet your dog, have your dog sit first and maintain good control.
+If you allow people to pet your dog, have your dog sit first and maintain control.
 If you do not want them to pet your dog, be polite when letting them know your choice.

 3. Pedestrian clearance errors will occur.
 Please say, “Excuse me” before you rework.